 - In "Judgement" a judge says he doesn't know how to thank Reese for saving his son.
 As Reese is a Mysterious Protector whose activities are illegal, he replies; "Don't mention it.
 In fact, I'd rather you didn't."

 - Subverted in "Dead Reckoning", when Reese thanks Finch for risking his life to defuse the Explosive Leash placed on him by Rogue Agent Kate Stanton.
 But the ending implies Finch was responsible for the events that turned Stanton and Reese against each other, so when Finch says "Don't mention it", it's because he feels guilty.

 - M*A*S*H: Margaret dumps Frank and goes on a toot.
 Later in the episode, Hawkeye and Trapper sober her up.
 In the operating room:

 Hawkeye: Don't mention it.

 Trapper: To anyone.
-We've got reputations to uphold.
+We've got reputations to protect.